samishakoor/Fake-Real-Logo-Detection-using-CNN/README.md

 # Methodology

 Following steps have been implemented to determine the authenticity of brand logos:

-● Logo Input: This is the input module of the system, where logos are submitted for analysis.
+- **Logo Input**: This is the input module of the system, where logos are submitted for analysis.
 These logos may come from a given kaggle dataset.
 ● Preprocessing: In this module, the logos are preprocessed and prepared for analysis.
 This may involve resizing the logos to a standard size, removing